Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 It uses keyboard input for all user controls
 (the mouse may be used, if needed, for onscreen space selection only).

+EngageUI's first implementation targets the wxWidgets cross-platform GUI toolkit.
-EngageUI is provided as a free source-code toolkit (MIT license)
+It is provided as a free source-code toolkit (MIT license)
-consisting of a small C++ API that sits alongside the wxWidgets API
+consisting of a small C++ API implementation based on the wxWidgets libraries
+and an implementation of an IDE based on the EngageUI API
-and an IDE specially designed for producing EngageUI/wxWidgets apps.
+specially designed for producing EngageUI based wxWidgets apps.

 EngageUI apps are simpler to produce,
 have less cluttered screens